Addressing the elephant in the room.

 It’s self-perpetuating: curiosity will cause people to click on the terms, and therefore the suggested searches will most likely never disappear.

-Although I don’t have an eating disorder and have always eaten well, I fully admit that I did have an unhealthy relationship with exercise that took a toll on both my appearance and mental health.
+Although I don’t have an eating disorder and have always eaten well, I did have an unhealthy relationship with exercise in the past that took a toll on both my appearance and mental health.

-While I’d thought I was happy during those years and was technically healthy—with normal labwork, few sick days, and a good relationship with food—the over-exercising was sabotaging my efforts to gain the curves I desired.
-I wouldn’t allow myself to even entertain the possibility my beloved running routine could be partially responsible for my inability to gain weight.
+While I’d thought I was happy during those years and was technically healthy—with normal lab work and a good relationship with food—the over-exercising was sabotaging my efforts to gain the curves I desired.
+I wouldn’t allow myself to entertain the possibility my running routine could be partially responsible for my inability to gain weight.

 It’s difficult to make guesses about a person’s life simply by looking at a photograph or by judging his or her online persona.